Flexiana/framework/doc/how-to.md

       :else (xiana/ok state))))
 ```

-And finally the only missing piece of code: the model, and the action
+And finally, the only missing piece of code: the model, and the action

 ```clojure